antof27/xCoreBot/README.md

 <img src="./img/xcorebot_pipe.png" width="60%">

 ## How to execute the project
-In order to execute the Telegram Bot, you need to follow some steps.
+To execute the Telegram Bot, you need to follow some steps.
 ### Install requirements
 Install the libraries needed first.
 Use pip or pip3 to install the dev requirements for the software usage and testing: